 NIPT is over 99% accurate at detecting Down’s syndrome and also highly reliable for Edwards’ and Patau’s syndromes.
 It is more accurate than standard NHS screening and produces fewer false positive results, which means fewer people are sent for unnecessary follow-up testing.

-Yes, at Jeen we believe it’s important that everyone taking NIPT has a chance to speak to a qualified genetic counsellor first.
-This session helps you understand what the test covers, what it doesn’t, and what the results might mean for you and your baby.
-It’s a space to ask any questions and make confident, informed choices.
+Yes.
+At Jeen, we believe everyone choosing NIPT should have the opportunity to speak with a qualified midwife beforehand.
+This conversation helps you understand what the test can and can’t tell you, and what your results may mean for you and your baby.
+It’s also a chance to ask questions and feel confident in your decision.

 If your result shows a high risk for a condition, we’ll arrange a follow-up session with one of our genetic counsellors to explain exactly what it means.
 You’ll be given the option to have a diagnostic test, such as amniocentesis or CVS, which can confirm the result.
 We’ll support you at every step, with clear information and no pressure.